28. Theosophy

 Parapsychology

-Eckstein became a life-long friend of Sigmund Freund, who shared with him membership in the Pernerstorfer Circle.
+Eckstein became a life-long friend of Sigmund Freud, who shared with him membership in the Pernerstorfer Circle.
 Freud’s family came from Moravia, a stronghold of the Sabbatean movement, in the 1860s.
 Freud’s wife Martha was the niece of Michael Bernays.
 Freud’s nephew was Edward Bernays (1891 − 1995), one of the founders of the modern field of “public relations,” was Isaac’s grandson.
 Freud also read Nietzsche as a student and analogies between their work were pointed out almost as soon as he developed a following.
 In Sigmund Freud and The Jewish Mystical Tradition, Bakan has shown that Freud too was a “crypto-Sabbatean,” which would explain his extensive interest in the occult and the Kabbalah.
 The Hidden Freud: His Hassidic Roots, by Joseph H. Berke, explores Freud and his Jewish roots and demonstrates the input of the Jewish mystical tradition into Western culture through psychoanalysis.

 Freud, Nietzsche and this Jewish friend Paul Rée had a common acquaintance in Lou Andreas-Salomé.
 Rée met Salomé in Rome in 1882 at the literary salon of Forty-Eighter Malwida von Meysenbug.
 Rée proposed to her, but she instead suggested that they live and study together as “brother and sister” along with another man for company, and thereby establish an academic commune.
 Rée accepted the idea, and suggested that they be joined by his friend Nietzsche.
 After discovering the situation, Nietzsche’s sister Elisabeth became determined to get Nietzsche out of the hands of what she described as the “immoral woman.”[61]
 Salomé claimed that Nietzsche was desperately in love with her and that she refused his proposal of marriage to her.